-Mindfulness Teacher Training London course takes place at the Terapia Centre in the beautiful grounds of The Bothy, Stephens House & Gardens, Finchley, North London or at the stunning Jacksons Lane Theatre and Arts Centre in Highgate, North London.
+Mindfulness Teacher Training courses take place either online or at the Terapia Centre in the beautiful grounds of The Bothy, Stephens House & Gardens, Finchley, North London or at the stunning Jacksons Lane Theatre and Arts Centre in Highgate, North London.
 The London venues are within a short walk from underground tube stations.
 There is reasonably priced accommodation, shops and restaurants nearby.
 Further details will be sent following your booking.

 Future courses are listed on this page.
 If the courses are full or you are unable to make particular dates, please contact us to join a waiting list and you will be the first to know when new dates are released.

 The course fee is £800, which is inclusive of the provision of training, electronic materials, refreshments, assessment, certification, listing on the Register upon satisfactory completion of assessment, the 'Breathing Space' journal and information about CPD and supervision opportunities.

 If the course you are interested in is more than 2 months away, we can reserve your place with 50% payment.
 The second payment is then due 4 weeks before the course start.
 If this is of interest to you, you can purchase using this option for the relevant course.

 The course is led by Tony O’Shea-Poon.
 Tony is a therapist, coach, peace activist and mindfulness teacher.
 He has been practicing meditation for more than 25 years.

 He qualified as a mindfulness teacher with the UK College of Mindfulness Meditation and is trained to deliver Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy courses.
 He is part of the official UK College of Mindfulness Meditation training team offering the Mindfulness Now course, approved by the British Psychological Society.